 10. Thermometer

 The thermometer image is more particular, in that it will provide “temperature limitations.”
 It’s important to store containers between the noted degree range.
+Especially for countries with different climates, a transition like moving to America from Australia might damage temperature-sensitive items, which needs to be accommodated for upon arrival.

 11. Umbrella and Rain